Kiitsu Kyōkai

 Video:

-My friend, Dharma-friend, ministerial colleague and Seiza meditation teacher, Miki Nakura and I have just finished an English translation of Kobayashi Nobuko-sensei’s booklet called “Seiza — Quiet-sitting for Beginners”, and here, we make it available to you in a variety of PDF forms which you can download by clicking on the following links:
+My friend, Dharma-friend, ministerial colleague and Seiza meditation teacher, Miki Nakura and I have made an English translation of Kobayashi Nobuko-sensei’s booklet called “Seiza — Quiet-sitting for Beginners”, and here, we make it available to you in a variety of PDF forms which you can download by clicking on the following links:

 As a PDF A5 file in consecutive page order